anovos/anovos-docs/docs/docs/anovos-modules-overview/quality-checker/index.md

-Interpretation: 1306 rows (4.01% of total rows) have 7 missing columns and flagged for removal because null\_cols\_count is above the threshold.
+Interpretation: 1306 rows (4.01% of total rows) have 7 missing columns and flagged for are removal because null\_cols\_count is above the threshold.

-- idf
+- **idf**
-- list_of_cols
+- **list_of_cols**
-- drop_cols
+- **drop_cols**
-- treatment: This argument takes Boolean type input – True or False.
+- **treatment**: This argument takes Boolean type input – True or False.
 If true, rows with high null columns (defined by treatment_threshold argument) are removed from the input dataset.
-- treatment_threshold: This argument takes value between 0 to 1 with default 0.8, which means 80% of columns allowed to be Null per row.
+- **treatment_threshold**: This argument takes a value between 0 to 1 with default 0.8, which means 80% of columns are allowed to be Null per row.
 If it is more than the threshold, then it is flagged and if treatment is True, then affected rows are removed.
-If threshold is 0, it means, rows with any missing value will be flagged.
-If threshold is 1, it means rows with all missing value will be flagged.
+If the threshold is 0, it means rows with any missing value will be flagged.
+If the threshold is 1, it means rows with all missing values will be flagged.
-- print_impact
+- **print_impact**

 ### nullColumns_detection

-This function inspects the column quality and computes number of rows which are missing for a column.
-This function also leverages statistics which were computed as the part of the State Generator module so that statistics are not computed twice if already available.
+This function inspects the column quality and computes the number of rows that are missing for a column.
+This function also leverages statistics computed as part of the State Generator module.
+Statistics are not computed twice if already available.

 As part of treatments, it currently supports 3 methods – Mean Median Mode (MMM), row_removal or column_removal (more methods to be added soon).
-MMM replaces null value by the measure of central tendency (mode for categorical features and mean/median for numerical features). row_removal removes all rows with any missing value (output of this treatment is same as nullRows_detection with treatment_threshold of 0). column_removal remove a column if %rows with missing value is above treatment_threshold.
+MMM replaces null value with the measure of central tendency (mode for categorical features and mean/median for numerical features). row_removal removes all rows with any missing value (output of this treatment is same as nullRows_detection with treatment_threshold of 0). column_removal remove a column if %rows with a missing value is above treatment_threshold.

 This function returns two dataframes in tuple format – 1st dataframe is input dataset after imputation (if treated else the original dataset) and  2nd dataframe is of schema – attribute, missing_count, missing_pct.

 - **idf**
 - **list_of_cols**: "all" can be passed to include all (non-array) columns for analysis. "missing" (default) can be passed to include only those columns with missing values.
-One of the use cases where "all" may be preferable over "missing" is when the user wants to save the imputation model for the future use e.g. a column may not have missing value in the training dataset but missing values may possibly appear in the prediction dataset.
+One of the use cases where "all" may be preferable over "missing" is when the user wants to save the imputation model for future use e.g. a column may not have missing value in the training dataset.
+Still, missing values may possibly appear in the prediction dataset.
 - **drop_cols**
 - **treatment**: This argument takes Boolean type input – True or False.
 If true, missing values are treated as per treatment_method argument
 - **treatment_method**: MMM, row_removal or column_removal